Jean-MarcCheynier/foobartory/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

+## Implementation

+***
+### Rules
+Rules parameter are accessible in src/utils/rules.ts
+The mechanism of the game is implmented at the level of redux thunks.
+### Features

+- Robot
+    Robot is a rather simple feature.
+A Robot.tsx is a simple component that has the capacity to work when it's not busy and to go to a diffenrent production line.
+    It receives as props :
+    - data representing the robot, its state, its current activity (see interface IRobot)
+    - a function **activity** that is called by the robot when it's working
+    - a function **changeLine** that is called by the robot to move to a different production line
+- Factory
+    The main feature **Factory** represents the factory.
+The component **Factory** contains 5 **Line** components representing the production lines.
+    Each HOC (FooMiningLine, BarMiningLine, FoobarCraftingLine... ) are are composition of a Line component.
+They specialize a Line component adding a constraint and a specific activity to the production line.
+    IE: FoobarCraftingLine binds the action **craftFoobar** to the props of the Line component and adds the constraint **canCraftFoobar** to enforce the rules of the game.

+- Counter
+Implements the counter.

+- Modal
+Displays the modals 'rules' and 'victory'

 ## Available Scripts

 In the project directory, you can run: